slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

  - "View Transitions" (2024 onward)
  - "Web Components", "Shadow DOM", or "Declarative Shadow DOM"

+### What to Advertise

 Many folks with deep platform skills will feel they need to modify their resumes to highlight Angular or React-based experience and de-emphaise these attributes.
-If possible, be clear in your job postings that you are looking for developers with standards-based development in mind, a strong grounding in fundamentals and progressive enhancement, and that all interviews will be conducted without assuming frameworks, transpilers, or pre-processors (either for CSS or JS).
+If possible, be clear in your job postings that you are looking for developers with standards-based development in mind.
+Also be clear that interviews will be conducted without assuming frameworks, transpilers, or pre-processors (either for CSS or JS).

+Even if your team has not yet adopted them, ensure that your job postings include skills like:

+ - Semantic HTML
+ - Progressive Enhancement
+ - WCAG and accessibility
+ - Modern CSS
+ - CSS Grid
+ - Web Components
+ - Core Web Vitals

+These aren't perfect, as a list, but they will help signal to applicants what sorts of skills you are emphasising.

 ## "Full-Stack" Is Not What You're Looking For